xxdydx/tp/docs/UserGuide.md

 * Useful when a vendor is changed or a service is cancelled

 **Examples:**
-* `unlink client/1 vendor/3` - Removes the link between the 1st client and 3rd vendor
+* `unlink client/1 vendor/3` - Removes the link between the client at index 1 and vendor at index 3
-* `unlink client/2 vendor/5` - Removes the link between the 2nd client and 5th vendor
+* `unlink client/2 vendor/5` - Removes the link between the client at index 2 and vendor at index 3

 <div markdown="span" class="alert alert-warning">:exclamation: <strong>Warning:</strong>
 Both <code>CLIENT_INDEX</code> and <code>VENDOR_INDEX</code> refer to the <em>currently displayed</em> list (after <code>find</code> or <code>cat</code> as well).